GunceOzer/NewsWisePlatform/README.md

 their preferences, ensuring a tailored news-reading experience

 #Features
-Sentiment Analysis on Comments: Our platform prioritizes a respectful and positive discussion environment.
+Comment: Authenticated users can write, edit, or delete comments

-Our sentiment analysis feature automatically scans comments to prevent the use of bad words, and discriminatory language, ensuring a healthy and constructive conversation space for all users
+Bookmark: Authenticated users can bookmark news to read them later

-Multiple Login Options: To streamline the user experience, NewsWise offers login methods including Google and Facebook.
-This feature allows for a quick and hassle-free sign-in process, giving users immediate access to their personalized news feed
+Like: Authenticated users can like or dislike news

-Email Notifications: Engagement doesn't end when you leave the platform.
-If a user hasn't logged in for 10 days, NewsWis sends a friendly email reminder, bringing them back to the application with updates on what they've missed.
+Email Notifications: If a user hasn't logged in for 10 days, NewsWis sends a friendly email reminder, bringing them back to the application with updates on what they've missed.

 #User Engagement Strategy